jm2826/Joels-Logs-Analysis-Project/README.md

 * Run Python file by typing: python filename.py then enter

 ## Create View Statements
 Instead of a complex psql query, I created to views for number 3.
-Here are the teo queries:
+Here are the two queries:

 *create view num as SELECT to_char(time, 'yyyy-mm-dd') as date, count(*) FROM log where status like '404%' GROUP BY date;
 *create view dem as SELECT to_char(time, 'yyyy-mm-dd') as date, count(*) FROM log GROUP BY date;